kaybhutani/ticket-booking-system/README.md

 If you want to use authentications for all of the endpoints, you can set `apiAuth` to `True` in `config.py`.
 Now all of the endpoints will require the `X-Auth-Token` in their headers.

+use `flask run` to start a server at port 5000

 ## Testing